CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/BGP-Commands.md

 ## nv show vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn aspath

-Shows the configuration settings for handling the AS path for prefixes to and from the specified BGP peer group for EVPN.
+Shows the configuration settings for handling the AS path for prefixes to and from the specified BGP peer group for layer 2 VPN EVPN.

 ### Command Syntax